 Associate professor, electronic and computer engineering technology

-Khan received his bachelor's degree in electrical and electronic engineering from Bangladesh University of Engineering and Technology, and his master's degree and doctorate in electrical engineering from the University of Connecticut at Storrs.
+Khan received his bachelor's degree in electrical and electronic engineering from Bangladesh University of Engineering and Technology, and his master's degree and doctorate in electrical engineering from the University of Connecticut, Storrs.
 Before coming to K-State at Salina, Khan worked on the Manhattan campus as a temporary instructor of mathematics and electrical engineering.

-Khan can be contacted at 785-826-2677 or email@example.com.
+He can be contacted at 785-826-2677 or email@example.com.